 Pro tip: The trowel is a perfect tool when potting your plants, adding soil amendments, or transplanting your seedlings.

 The soil scoop is basically the hand trowel’s cavernous cousin.
 “A great tool for repotting, this essential allows you to pick up generous amounts of soil at once,” she explains.
 “The high back and sides keep the soil in place as you remove it from the bag.”

 Pro tip: A soil scoop is your best friend when repotting larger plants.
 Just remember to clean your soil scoop with soap and water or an alcohol wipe after each use.

 A soil knife is your greatest ally when it comes to repotting greenery of all sizes.
 With a serrated edge and strong blade, this tool helps you loosen roots before performing transplants.
 To prep your plant, Mast recommends “watering it thoroughly a day or two before to ensure proper hydration, which reduces the risk of shock,” she explains.
 To repot, simply “slide your soil knife gently around the inside perimeter of the pot to loosen the roots.”

 Pro tip: Plants should be re-potted at least once a year.
 If your plant is threatening to tip over or wilts after a deep watering, it’s time for a new home.
-This tool also comes in hand when removing a new plant from its nursery pot or cutting away larger roots that have seen better days.
+This tool also comes in handy when removing a new plant from its nursery pot or cutting away larger roots that have seen better days.